kakoee/CarND-Vehicle-Detection/writeup_vehicle_detection_kakoee.md

 examples/cor_not_car.png

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
 I chose pix_per_cell=16 to have faster runtime.
 I tried RGB, LUV, HSV, YCrCb color spaces and finally I chose HSV as it gave me better accuracy.
-I achieved accuracy of 98.5%.
+I achieved accuracy of 98.5% with LinearSVC and 99.5% with GridsearchCV. both models are saved in the root folder.

 #### 2. Explain how you settled on your final choice of HOG parameters.